DavidKatona/CodeHub/_eventaggregator/06-binding-events.md

 ![image-center]({{ "/assets/images/event-aggregator/binding-events-in-cpp04.png" | relative_url }}){: .align-center}

 When put together, you should have something like this:

+{% highlight c++ %}

+// Getting the subsystem in C++.
+UEventAggregatorSubsystem* EventAggregator = UEventAggregatorSubsystem::Get(this);

+check(EventAggregator);

+// Declare an event (FOnGlobalEventBroadcastedSignature is accessible from UEventAggregatorSubsystem.h).
+FOnGlobalEventBroadcastedSignature CharacterDamagedEvent;

+// Make sure to bind the event first.
+CharacterDamagedEvent.BindDynamic(this, &ThisClass::HandleOnCharacterDamagedNative);

+// Then pass it to the Event Aggregator like so (this will bind the single-cast delegate you've created above to the global event).
+EventAggregator->BindGlobalEventByClass(UOnCharacterDamagedNative::StaticClass(), true, CharacterDamagedEvent);

+{% endhighlight %}

 ![image-center]({{ "/assets/images/event-aggregator/binding-events-in-cpp05.png" | relative_url }}){: .align-center}

 ## Binding events in Blueprints